 Intended Audience.
 The intended audience is advanced graduate students, postdocs, and faculty with an interest in searching for targets of selection, be they particular genomic sequences or particular traits.
 Given the breadth of this topic, we expect students from functional genomics, population and evolutionary genetics, ecology, paleobiology, functional morphology, and statistics (as well as other fields).
 The background required is some basic introduction to population and/or quantitative genetics.

 Descriptive Flyer (PDF)

-Applications of Spatial Data WordPress site.
+The Search for Selection WordPress site.
 NIMBioS has created a WordPress site to facilitate group communication and information sharing for the tutorial.
 This is an interactive tool for sharing resources and comments before, during and after the meeting.
 All participants will receive an official email from WordPress inviting you to join the site.
 You will be asked to click on the link in the email from WordPress to accept the invitation.
 Before the tutorial, we encourage you to introduce yourself to the rest of the group by writing a post with some details about your background and what you hope to gain from the meeting.
 Full details on how to post, comment and upload files to the WordPress site are available at the site (http://www.nimbios.org/wordpress-training/selection/).

 Live Stream.
 The Tutorial will be streamed live.
 Note that NIMBioS tutorials involve open discussion and not necessarily a succession of talks.
 In addition, the schedule as posted may change during the Tutorial.
 To view the live stream, visit http://www.nimbios.org/videos/livestream.
-Join the live chat of the event via Twitter (#selectionTT), displayed to the right of the live stream.
-We encourage you to post questions/comments and engage in discussion with respect to our Social Media Guidelines.